Introduction to SQL Server Interview Questions

 Part 2 – SQL Server Interview Questions (Advanced)

 Q6.
-What is the command to create a database in SQL server?
+What is the command to create a database in an SQL server?

 CREATE DATABASE database_name